 The Best Types of Workouts Before Your Bariatric Surgery

 When you’re on your pre-bariatric surgery diet, check with your doctor to see if lifting weights is something that would benefit you.
-If you get approval from your GP to begin exercise, it may help to get started right away – but DO see a physio or a professional, well-qualified personal trainer to learn how to best shape your body and minimise the risk of exercise-related injuries.
+If you get approval from your GP to begin exercising, it may help to get started right away.
+However, it’s important that you see a physio or a professional, well-qualified personal trainer to learn how to best shape your body and minimise the risk of exercise-related injuries.